aspnet/Tooling/known-issues-vs2017.md

 * #### Workaround:
 Install the latest update for [.NET Core VS 2015 tooling](https://www.microsoft.com/net/core#windowsvs2015) to resolve the above error.
 After installing this update, you will be able to restore NuGet packages again using VS 2015.

-### Bower packages fail to restore
-Bower Restore fails to restore packages

-* #### Issue:
-Bower Restore does not function, and IntelliSense for version numbers in bower.json always returns "*".
-Attempt to restore displays the following in the Output Window (Bower/npm pane):

-  ECMDERR Failed to execute "git ls-remote --tags --heads https://github.com/lodash/lodash.git", exit code of #128

-* #### Workaround:
-    1. Select Tools/Options
-    2. In the Options Dialog in the left-hand pane, select Projects and Solutions / External Web Tools
-    3. Add the following as new path to the "Locations of external tools" box:
-$(DevEnvDir)\CommonExtensions\Microsoft\TeamFoundation\Team Explorer\Git\mingw32\bin
-    4. Click “OK”
-    5. Restart Visual Studio 2017 RC

-### Long time before all files are visible in Solution Explorer
-After creating a .NET Core or ASP.NET Core project, you need to wait until package restore completes

-* #### Issue:
-As soon as creating a .NET Core or ASP.NET Core project, you will see a message in the status bar that it is restoring some packages.
-While this package restore is in progress, you will not be able to view all the files in Solution Explorer or build the project.
-If you tried to build a project while package restore is in progress, you might also see a dialog with the message "The build must be stopped before the project can be closed".

-* #### Workaround:
-The project is fully ready for interaction only after package restore is complete.
-We are working on improving this experience in future releases.

 ### Docker enabled project fails to build
 Project fails to build if you enable Docker Support without 'Docker for Windows' installed